openplanet-nl/nadeoapi-docs/docs/live/clubs/unset-vip.md

 url: https://live-services.trackmania.nadeo.live
 method: POST
-route: /api/token/club/{clubID}/vip/{accountID}/unset
+route: /api/token/club/{clubId}/vip/{accountId}/unset

 audience: NadeoLiveServices

 parameters:
   path:
-    - name: clubID
+    - name: clubId
       type: integer
       description: The ID of the club where the user should stop being VIP
       required: true
-    - name: accountID
+    - name: accountId
       type: integer
       description: The account ID of the club member
       required: true
 ---

 Removes a club member as a VIP.

+---

+**Remarks**:

+- This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).

 ---